-ecobee component lets you control a thermostats and view sensor data from ecobee thermostats.
+ecobee integration lets you control a thermostats and view sensor data from ecobee thermostats.

 You will need to obtain an API key from ecobee’s developer site to use this component.
 To get the key, first you need to register your thermostat which should be done as part of the ecobee installation.
 Once you have done that perform the following steps.